Key Takeaways

 Some traders adjust RSI settings based on their style:

-- 5–9 period RSI → more sensitive, used for scalping & day trading
+- 5 to 9 period RSI: more sensitive, used for scalping and day trading.

-- 21–30 period RSI → smoother curve for long‑term investors
+- 21 to 30 period RSI: smoother curve for long-term investors.

 Others modify levels:

-There isn’t one “right” configuration; the best approach depends on the timeframe, asset type, and strategy.
+There is no single right configuration; the best approach depends on the timeframe, asset type, and strategy.

 What Makes RSI So Useful?